|

 -

-wordAtWordIndex: index
+wordAtWordIndex: int16Index

 -

-return the unsigned short at index, anInteger.
+return the unsigned short (uint16) at index, anInteger.

-Fetching in the machines natural byte order.
+Fetching in the machine's natural byte order.

 Indices are 1-based and scaled as appropriate to allow